 Investing in mutual funds allows investors with large and small amounts of money to diversify their portfolios while reducing risk.

-IUL policies and 401(k) plans vary regarding tax incentives, investment options, fee structure, and other factors affecting their performance over time.
+IUL policies and 401(k) plans have unique differences regarding tax benefits, investment choices, fees, and other factors impacting their performance over time.

 Eligibility

-There are no defined boundaries for obtaining an IUL policy, but insurance companies may deny coverage based on age, health status, lifestyle, and financial circumstances.
+There are no defined boundaries for obtaining an IUL policy, but insurance companies approve coverage based on age, health status, lifestyle, and financial circumstances.

 On the other hand, anyone working at a company is typically eligible for a 401(k) account, although there may be income limits for contributions.